workloads/pathfinder-prism/README.md

 terraform apply
 ```

-Deploy Vault to handle your secrets and PII protection by running Terraform from the vault directory.
+Deploy Vault to handle your secrets and PII protection by running Terraform from the `/vault` directory.

 ```bash
 cd ../vault